-Andy Horwitz is an experienced cultural programmer, creative strategist and accomplished writer with over twenty years of experience in the for-profit and not-for-profit creative sectors.
-He began his career presenting groundbreaking, innovative performances in New York at Performance Space 122, CUNY, and the River to River Festival in Lower Manhattan, as well as founding, in 2003, the seminal cultural website Culturebot, an essential resource for the New York performing arts scene.
+Andy Horwitz is an experienced cultural programmer, creative producer and accomplished writer with over twenty years of experience in the for-profit and not-for-profit creative sectors.
+He began his career producing groundbreaking, innovative performances in New York at Performance Space 122, CUNY, and the River to River Festival in Lower Manhattan, as well as founding, in 2003, the seminal cultural website Culturebot, an essential resource for the New York performing arts scene.
 Since moving to L.A. in 2016, he has served as the V.P.
-Director of Programs at the Skirball Cultural Center, where he programmed the sold-out Performance Lab festival and currently consults with Los Angeles’ Downtown Center Business Improvement District and Cornerstone Theater Company.
-Previous clients include The Atlantic Magazine’s content marketing group Re:Think and the Stephen Petronio Dance Company.
+Director of Programs at the Skirball Cultural Center, where he programmed the sold-out Performance Lab festival.
+He has taught creative producing at UC San Diego, UCLA and CalArts.
+He is currently working with Cornerstone Theater Company.
+Previous consulting clients include Los Angeles’ Downtown Center Business Improvement District, The Atlantic Magazine’s content marketing group Re:Think, and the Stephen Petronio Dance Company.
 Continue reading “ABOUT”

 Applied Creativity is where inspiration meets organization.
 It is about being able to harness artistic imagination and vision to effectively implement unexpected, innovative ideas .
 This is what I do.